Arash217/project-2-1819/README.md

   <img src="https://github.com/Arash217/project-2-1819/blob/master/docs/images/2.png">
 </p>

+Note: I only took the SVG files on the homepage to minify and compress.
+I didn't test the SVG files on the other pages.

 #### 3. WebP images

 The images on the website are mostly jpg, with the exception of some png, gif and svg.